-As at 31 March 2022, the Council had a trade debtors' balance of \pounds 19.56m.
+As at 31 March 2023, the Council had a trade debtors' balance of £12.04m.
 The impairment for doubtful debts figure is based on applying a percentage to the outstanding balance which varies depending on how long the debt has been outstanding.
-If collection rates were to deteriorate, a doubling of the percentage used to calculate the impairment for general debts would require an additional \pounds 0.98m to be set aside as an allowance.
+If collection rates were to deteriorate, a doubling of the percentage used to calculate the impairment for general debts would require an additional £1.51m to be set aside as an allowance.

 Additional allowances are also made for several other debts, in particular Housing Benefits, Business Rates and Council Tax.
-These totalled £4.15m as at 31 March 2022.
-Doubling the percentage used to calculate these debts would require an additional £2.22m to be set aside.
+These totalled £4.42m as at 31 March 2023.
+Doubling the percentage used to calculate these debts would require an additional £2.41m to be set aside.

-The economic impact of the pandemic has made the estimation of impairments more difficult as there is more uncertainty about the economic viability of debtors and hence their ability to settle their debts.
-An understatement of doubtful debts would lead to a future adjustment and impairment to be reflected.
 The impairment allowances held are based on historic experience and success rates experienced in collection.
-There has been insufficient evidence so far to suggest that allowances should be increased upwards.
+There has been insufficient evidence so far to suggest that allowances should be increased upwards for the impact of inflation on the economy.